Hi! Welcome to the updated Blue Macaws website.

-Over the years I have written articles on parrot conservation for Cage & Aviary Birds, a British weekly newspaper for aviculturists with a circulation in excess of 30,000, Parrots (formerly Just Parrots), a popular British monthly also available in North America, afa Watchbird in the USA and, of course, Papageien and WP - Wellensittiche und Papageien, both highly regarded German journals published by Thomas Arndt.
+Over the years I have written articles on parrot conservation for the Parrot Society UK magazine; Cage & Aviary Birds, a British weekly newspaper for aviculturists with a circulation in excess of 30,000; Parrots (formerly Just Parrots), a popular British monthly also available in North America; afa Watchbird in the USA and, of course, Papageien and WP - Wellensittiche und Papageien, both highly regarded German journals published by Thomas Arndt.

 I have known Thomas since 1988 when we met at the afa convention in Tampa.
 We worked together closely over the next ten years, culminating in the English language production of the Lexikon der Papageien ( Lexicon of Parrots ), which quickly became a standard reference work for the parrot family.

-This website was first set up in 1998 to achieve several objectives:-
+This website was first set up in 1998 with the assistance of my eldest son, who is now an eminent marine biologist, to achieve several objectives:-

 1. To gather and disseminate information from all over the world about the blue macaws - the Hyacinthine Macaw (Anodorhynchus hyacinthinus), the highly endangered Lear's Macaw (Anodorhynchus leari), the sadly extinct Glaucous Macaw (Anodorhynchus glaucus) and the extremely rare Spix's Macaw (Cyanopsitta spixii).